blisitsin/Print_primes/README.md

 # Content:

-This program prints out a multiplication table of the first 10 prime number.
+This program prints out a multiplication table of the first 'N' prime number.

 Run command: